halkyonio/java-package-operator/README.md

 kubectl apply -f my-platform.yaml
 ```
 Check the pods created and if gitea is running, access its url: `https://gitea.localtest.me:8443`

+**Note**: To clean up the cluster, simply delete the manifest file installed !

 Enjoy ;-)